-Ouch.
-That even hurt saying it.
+That even hurts saying it.

 We’re being controversial; we know.
 But think about it: consumers have more power and control over the content they consume now than ever before.
 If they don’t want to watch adverts on TV, they can fast-forward or jump on to Netflix.
 If they don’t want to hear commercials on the radio, they can stream music instead.
-The GDPR has made it easier than ever to opt out of email communications and web tracking that you don’t want, and let’s not forget the adblocker that’s most likely installed on your computer right now.
+GDPR has made it easier than ever to opt out of email communications and web tracking that you don’t want, and let’s not forget the adblocker that’s most likely installed on your computer right now.
 If your customers want to avoid your marketing efforts, they can and probably will.

 In this new world, it stands to reason that traditional marketing strategies will no longer work.
 So, what’s the answer?
 Well, it’s time to stop marketing – and start engaging.